MarcDorval/HelloWorld/README.md

 **P**latform **D**ata **S**et (**PDS**) files contain configuration values sent
- by the WFX driver to the WFX firmware, either at startup (for basic hardware configuration) or during execution (the most typical case is using the TEST_FEATURE for RF testing).
+ by the WFX driver to the WFX firmware, either at startup (for basic hardware configuration) or during execution (typical case: using TEST_FEATURE for RF testing).

 ## PDS flow
 For easy editing, PDS **node** and **attribute** values are stored in `.pds.in`  files in human-readable format, with inline documentation.
-(Refer to this inline documentation for details on nodes and attributes).
+(Refer to this documentation for details on nodes and attributes).

 To save time during execution, `.pds.in` files are compressed using the **pds_compress**